 When combined with medically administered ultraviolet light, this treatment becomes PUVA therapy.
 Psoralen used in this treatment can be applied topically or taken orally.

 Unlike tofacitinib, psoralen with ultraviolet light therapy brings side effects such as nausea and cataract due to scalp exposure to ultraviolet light.
 Lordhair recommends consulting multiple skin specialists before proceeding with this treatment.

 Above are the 3 major types of alopecia hair loss along with treatments.
 With the right insights into the different types of alopecia, we can act in a timely manner to counter the hair loss situation and stop it from getting worse.

 We know hair loss and regrowth for these autoimmune diseases can be very unpredictable and take many months for full recovery (if successful).
 Therefore, we recommend wearing top-notch hair systems to cope with hair loss during the treatments.

-Visit our website today to browse highly rated hairpieces for men and wigs for women!
-Got queries to ask about wearing a hair system?
-Send them at firstname.lastname@example.org to get answers from our hair experts!
+Visit our website today to browse highly-rated hairpieces for men and wigs for women!
+Got any questions to ask about wearing a hair system?
+Send them to firstname.lastname@example.org to get answers from our hair experts!